History of the Basques: Roman rule

-On arrival of the Romans to current south-west France, the Pyrenees and its threshold up to Cantabria, the territory was occupied by a number of tribes, most of them non Indo-European (the nature of others remain unclear, e.g. the Caristii).
-The Vascones show the closest identification with current Basques, but evidence points to Basque-like people extending around the Pyrenees and up to the Garonne, as evidenced by Caesar's testimony on his book De Bello Gallico, Aquitanian inscriptions (person and god names), and several place-names.
+When the Romans arrived in what is now southwestern France, the Pyrenees, and the region extending to Cantabria, the territory was inhabited by various tribes, most of which were non-Indo-European (though the nature of some, such as the Caristii, remains unclear).
+The Vascones are the tribe most closely identified with the modern Basques, but evidence indicates that Basque-like peoples lived around the Pyrenees and as far as the Garonne River.
+This is supported by Julius Caesar's account in De Bello Gallico, inscriptions in the Aquitanian language (including personal and divine names), and numerous place names.

-Most of the Aquitanian tribes were subjugated by Crasus, lieutenant of Caesar, in 65 BC.
-However, prior to this conquest (celebrated apparently, on the Tower of Urkulu), the Romans had reached the upper Ebro region at the beginning of the 2nd century BC, on the fringes of the Basque territory (Calagurris, Graccurris).
-Under Pompey in the 1st century BC, the Romans stationed in and founded Pompaelo (modern Pamplona, Iruñea in Basque) but Roman rule was not consolidated until the time of the Emperor Augustus.
-Its laxness suited the Basques well, allowing them to retain their traditional laws and leadership.
-Romanisation was limited on the lands of the current Basque Country closer to the Atlantic, while it was more intense on the Mediterranean basin.
-The survival of the separate Basque language has often been attributed to the fact that Basque Country was little developed by the Romans.
+Most Aquitanian tribes were subdued in 65 BC by Marcus Licinius Crassus, Caesar's lieutenant.
+However, the Romans had already reached the upper Ebro region, bordering the Basque territory, in the early 2nd century BC, with settlements such as Calagurris and Graccurris.
+Under Pompey, in the 1st century BC, the Romans founded Pompaelo (modern-day Pamplona, Iruñea in Basque), although Roman rule was not fully consolidated until the reign of Emperor Augustus.
+The relative leniency of Roman administration allowed the Basques to retain their traditional laws and local leadership.
+Romanization was limited in the Basque lands closer to the Atlantic, whereas it was more intense in the Mediterranean Basin.
+The persistence of the Basque language is often attributed to this limited Roman development.